Rising Three Methods is a bullish continuation pattern that shows temporary consolidation before the uptrend resumes with strong buying momentum.

 The three-candle pullback is the key difference versus a reversal.
 The market pauses, shakes out late longs, and lets sellers push a bit—but the push is contained.
 If sellers had real control, you’d see range expansion down, broken lows, and follow-through.
 Here, you get none of that, and that’s the point.

-Pre-pattern Phase: Uptrend is already active; Candle 1 expands range and confirms demand
+Pre-pattern phase: Uptrend is already active; Candle 1 expands range and confirms demand

-Consolidation Phase: Volatility compresses; candles 2–4 drift inside Candle 1’s range
+Consolidation phase: Volatility compresses; candles 2–4 drift inside Candle 1’s range

-Breakout Phase: Candle 5 re-accelerates upward and confirms buyers are back in control
+Breakout phase: Candle 5 re-accelerates upward and confirms buyers are back in control

 Sentiment during the pause is usually “is this the top?”
 Bears try to lean on it, but they can’t break the key boundary.
 That failure is information—buyers are still defending the trend.